 Consider the following hypothetical example:

-The frameworks render function is the thing responsible for converting the renderable object into DOM nodes.
-This is typically of the form:
+The framework's render function is the entity responsible for converting the renderable object into DOM nodes.
+It is typically of the form:

 On the client side, the key file is